daily grind

 - to separate two things

-We must draw a line between using the internet for work and using it for personal use.draw blood
+We must draw a line between using the Internet for work and using it for personal use.

 - to make a wound that bleeds, to anger someone

-The politician was very careful not to draw blood during the debate.draw fire
+The politician was very careful not to draw blood during the debate.

 - to receive criticism for something

-The government began to draw fire when they announced changes in the health care system.draw fire
+The government began to draw fire when they announced changes to the health care system.

 - to be a target, to attract or provoke shooting

-The soldiers drew fire when they entered the small village.draw in one`s horns
+The soldiers drew fire when they entered the small village.

 - to spend less money

-The company is not doing well so everybody must draw in their horns.draw interest
+The company is not doing well so everybody must draw in their horns.

 - to appear interesting and attract someone's attention

-The singers drew much interest when they performed at the festival.draw interest
+The singers drew much interest when they performed at the festival.

 - to earn interest when money is deposited in a bank

-The money that we put in the bank draws interest every month.draw lots/straws
+The money that we put in the bank draws interest every month.

-- to choose from a group of things to decide who will do something
+- to choose from a group of straws or things to decide who will do something

-We decided to draw lots to see who would wash the dishes.draw (someone) out
+We decided to draw lots to see who would wash the dishes.

 - to make a person talk or tell something

-We have to draw the line somewhere to limit the costs of the party.draw to a close
+We have to draw the line somewhere to limit the costs of the party.

 - to end

-The tournament was drawing to a close and everybody was going back to their homes.draw up (something)
+The tournament was drawing to a close and everybody was going back home.

 - to uncover something unpleasant and remind people about it

-The newspaper is always trying to dredge bad things up about the government.dress (someone) down
+The newspaper is always trying to dredge up bad things about the government.

 - to scold someone

-The supervisor took the clerk into her office to dress her down.dressed to kill
+The supervisor took the clerk into her office to dress her down.

 - to put on one`s best clothes

-I decided to dress up for dinner at the restaurant.drive a hard bargain
+I decided to dress up for dinner at the restaurant.

 - to conclude a bargain without making any concessions

-Although the man drives a hard bargain, I like doing business with him.drive at (something)
+Although the man drives a hard bargain, I like doing business with him.

 - to irritate or annoy someone greatly

-My neighbor's constant complaining is driving me up a wall.drive (something) home
+My neighbor's constant complaining is driving me up a wall.

 - to make something clearly understood